gison93/reproColorDarkModeIssue/README.md

 This repo contains the code to run an Expo app that shows a button of color gold and a white background.

-When launching via 'npm start' using Expo App on a Redmi phone the following behaviour shows up depending on the mode of the phone:
+When launching via `npm start` using Expo App on a Redmi phone the following behaviour shows up depending on the mode of the phone:

 - light mode: the colors are shown as expected